CA-ma/RPS_challenge_npm/README.md

 I want to have a visual cue of who is the winner.
 ```

-## Authors
-Max Aubain

 ## Acknowledgements
-Thank you to Craft Academy for organizing this challenge.
+Thank you to Craft Academy in Stockholm, Sweden for organizing and providing feedback on this challenge.